salvoravida/react-universal-hooks/README.md

 https://github.com/salvoravida/react-class-hooks

 # Feedback
 Let me know what do you think about! <br>
-*Enjoy it?
-Star this project!* :D
+*Do you like it?
+Give a star to this project!* :D

-# Todo
-* didCatch support
-* tests
-* better docs

-any idea? let me know and contribute!

 Contributors
 ------------